 Have a happy Halloween!

-Bottom line: Three amazing spider skills.
+Bottom line: Here are three examples of amazing spider skills.

 Deanna Conners is an Environmental Scientist who holds a Ph.D. in Toxicology and an M.S. in Environmental Studies.
 Her interest in toxicology stems from having grown up near the Love Canal Superfund Site in New York.
 Her current work is to provide high-quality scientific information to the public and decision-makers and to help build cross-disciplinary partnerships that help solve environmental problems.
 She writes about Earth science and nature conservation for EarthSky.